 - Reasonable efforts will be made to accommodate handicapped participants.
 Individuals with physical impairments will be able to apply for participation in Zone 6.
 This zone will be set aside to handle those hunters who are not able to hunt from an elevated platform.

 - TREE STANDS — Participants may use portable tree stands; the self-climbing type of tree stand being preferred.
 Fixed position stands will be considered, but type of stand and proposed location(s) of stands must be approved by the Township and access to climbing devices by others must be restricted by removal or other approved means following each hunting event.
 Steps or other devices that pierce the outer and inner bark of trees are not permitted.
 Participants must supply their own tree stands and must remove the tree stands at the expiration of their hunting permit or the end of the hunting season established by the Township Board of Supervisors, whichever is earlier.
 Tree stands must be greater than 25 yards from any established blazed trail.
 Tree stands may be left in place during the season only at the participant’s risk.
 Participants must label tree stands with their name and permit number that may be seen from ground level.

 - The Pennsylvania Game Law and the North Coventry Township Ordinances and Regulations shall apply.
-Hunters shall by abide by all of the Pennsylvania Game Laws.
+Hunters shall abide by all of the Pennsylvania Game Laws.
 The Township DOES NOT allow hunting on Sundays.

 - The Township reserves the right to discontinue the program at any time.